roots/bud/docs/docs/config/bud.use.md

 ])
 ```

-In a ts config (or using esmodules), you can utilize import syntax:
+In a ts config, you can utilize import syntax:

 ```ts
 import sass from '@roots/bud-sass'